aptech/docs/docs/CR-create.rst

     :type comfile: literal or ^string

-    :returns: fh (*scalar*) the file handle which will be used by most commands to refer to the file within GAUSS.
+    :return fh: the file handle which will be used by most commands to refer to the file within GAUSS.
 This file handle is actually a scalar containing an integer value that uniquely identifies each file.
 This value is assigned by GAUSS when the create (or open) command is executed.

+    :type fh: scalar

 Remarks
 -------